junobuild/docs/docs/terminology.md

 Communicating between modules on different subnets takes longer due to the extra steps required for coordination (about 4 additional consensus rounds in the best case).
 This is why placing all your interacting smart contracts on the same subnet can lead to significant performance improvements.

+Think of it like a huge playground with lots of groups of kids playing different games.
+Each group has its own area to play, and that area is called a subnet.

+If you want to play with kids in your own group, it’s super fast and easy because you’re all together.
+But if you want to play with a kid in a different group, it might take a little longer since you have to cross the playground to reach them.

+By picking the right group (or subnet), everyone can play faster and have more fun.

 ## Wallet

 A wallet is your secure repository for managing and storing crypto money.
 Your wallet is controlled exclusively by you, ensuring that no one, including Juno, can ever access it.